Aadhaar-Bank Link Status: A Complete Guide to Checking Your Seeding

 Here’s what you should do:

-- Provide your details: Inform them that you wish to check the Aadhaar seeding status for your account.
-You will need to provide your Aadhaar card and your bank account details.
+• Provide your details: State your request to check the Aadhaar seeding status for your account.
+Be prepared to provide your Aadhaar card and bank account details.

-- Fill a request form (if needed): Some banks might ask you to fill out a simple request form.
+• Fill a request form (if needed): Some banks may require you to complete a simple request form.

 This method allows you to ask any questions you might have directly to a bank employee.